kengonakajima/CCDK/mcs/Doc/MCS_README_en.md

 - **startups[].CustomProperties** : List of custom values to be used for properties.
 See ["Custom properties"](#CustomProperties) for more information.

+- **dataPacks[].id**: Id of the data pack.
+This Id is used to reference the datapack across the project and must be unique for each datapack.
+- **dataPacks[].version**: Version of the datapack, Only used for tracking purposes.
+- **dataPacks[].files[].fileSystemPath**: Path to a directory containing the files to be deployed for the game.
+Relative paths are always considered relative to the location of the project file.
+- **dataPacks[].files[].aliasPath**: path to append to the existing path on installation.

+- **Services[].Name** : The name of the service.
+Must match a service name on the platorm you want to deploy.
+- **Services[].Type**: The type of the service.
+This value is used when deploying on SCC.
+See [Backend services in ShinraDevelopmentStation](ShinraDevelopmentStation.html#BackendServices).
+- **Services[].CustomProperties** : Custom things that the service may require, presented as "Name": "Value".
+See [Backend services in ShinraDevelopmentStation](ShinraDevelopmentStation.html#BackendServices).

 ## <a name="StartupArgs"></a> Startup arguments
-The arguments field of a startup configuration can contain some special variable that will be automatically replaced when running the game instance:
+The arguments field of a startup configuration can contain some special variables that will be automatically replaced when running the game instance:
 - `{UserId}` : will be replaced by the id of the user running the game instance.

 Following is a simple example of command line including `{UserId}`.
 ```